devgateway/www.developmentgateway.org/_posts/2013-11-05-monitoring-and-evaluation-experts-needed.md

 created: 1383654437
 old_path: news/monitoring-and-evaluation-experts-needed
 title: Monitoring and Evaluation Experts Needed
-lede: Development Gateway has a growing client demand for monitoring and evaluation (M&amp;E) tools, systems and services.
+excerpt: Development Gateway has a growing client demand for monitoring and evaluation (M&amp;E) tools, systems and services.
 To meet our clients' needs, we seek qualified mid to senior-level M&amp;E specialists for a wide range of upcoming activities, including; developing M&amp;E strategies, building M&amp;E systems and tools, training